 Task 16.
 Find synonyms and antonyms for the following words in the text.
 The words are given in the same order as in the text:

-SYNONYMS ANTONYMS - inefficient - to construct - to name - slower - to propose - limited - to explain - the biggest - unavailable - to show -to transform - different - to accomplish - old
+SYNONYMS ANTONYMS - inefficient - to construct - slower - to name - limited - to propose - the biggest - to explain - to show - unavailable -to transform - different - to accomplish - old

 Task 17.
 Match the following words from the text with their definitions: